Assertions (spec: nap-assert)

 All assertions are evaluated.
 Napper reports each one as passed or failed.

-For assertions that go beyond the declarative syntax, use F# post-request scripts:
+For assertions that go beyond the declarative syntax, use F# or C# post-request scripts:

 [script]